 The formula of this is very similar to Batiste it has a very powdery texture and heavy white cast on my brown roots.
 If anything I think this might even be more powdery than Batiste, I tend to apply this concentrated on my roots where I get the greasiest build up through the day.
 Leaving to the grease to soak in for a good 5 – 10 minutes I then brush my hair through, unlike Batiste which with one application tends to make my hair look grey from one use, this brushes out to just a slight white cast left behind, but compared to Aussie which is totally clear, it still loses some points.

 It also loses points for leaving a heavier feeling of residue in my hair, the hair doesn’t feel as clean as what I’ve been used to – it does have a powdery texture. the scent lingers in the hair for about an hour, and whilst it’s not my favourite – as I’m not the biggest fan of Vanilla scents, and it’s more vanilla than pear – it’s not wholly unpleasant at least leaves the hair smelling cleaner and more fresh.
 One thing it does help with is adding a bit of a volume boost.

 Unlike Aussie which I can use for more than one day in a row if necessary, I find consecutive days with this just make my hair look greyish and feel horrid, heavy and full of powder.
-I think those with blonde locks all over might like this more than I do, overall I like this for one day – but I have only been reaching for this on days where I know that I am 100% definitely going to be washing my hair at the weekend, Overall I like this, I’ll use it up – but I don’t love it.
+I think those with blonde locks all over might like this more than I do, overall I like this for one day – but I have only been reaching for this on days where I know that I am 100% definitely going to be washing my hair at the weekend, Overall I like the Fudge Dry Shampoo, I’ll use it up – but I don’t love it.
 For darker haired gals like me I don’t think anything compares the invisible qualities of Aussie.